Pantry Organization: Ideas and Tips on Keeping Food Storage Tidy

 Cavan Images / Getty Images

 If your pantry has seen better days, organization ideas can come in real handy right now.
-And since most of us are self-isolating at home -- cooking, baking and, well, snacking more -- now's the time to up your pantry organization game.
+Since most of us are continuing to spend more time at home -- cooking, baking and, well, snacking more -- now's the time to up your pantry organization game.

 Utilize different designs of organizers and shelving as instant storage solutions for a tidier, streamlined result.
-Now that stocking up at the grocery store is a more stressful experience than usual, having an organized pantry to come home to makes at-home life easier.
-(Check out our partner site Chowhound's best practices for cleaning groceries.)
+Having an organized pantry to come home to after stocking up at the grocery store makes at-home life easier.

 And while we're talking about the pantry, keeping the refrigerator organized is important, too!